-The Township's elected officials and employees belong to the Ohio Public Employees Retirement System (OPERS).
-OPERS is a cost-sharing, multi-employer plan.
-The Ohio Revised Code prescribes this plan's benefits, which includes postretirement healthcare, and survivor and disability benefits.
+Township employees belong to the Ohio Public Employees Retirement System (OPERS).
+OPERS is a cost-sharing, multiple-employer plan.
+The Ohio Revised Code prescribes this plan's benefits, which include postretirement health care and survivor and disability benefits.

 The Ohio Revised Code also prescribes contribution rates.
-For 2022, OPERS members contributed 10% of their gross salaries, and the Township contributed an amount equaling 14% of participants' gross salaries.
+OPERS members contributed 10 percent of their gross salaries, and the Township contributed an amount equaling 14 percent of participants' gross salaries.
 The Township has paid all contributions required through December 31, 2022.